SASS vs LESS: What to Choose?

 They make writing CSS code less complex, more object-oriented, and more readable, and can further make developers’ tasks a little interesting.

-Here are some of the key differences for developers to distinguish between both of these tools:
+Here are some of the key differences for developers to distinguish between the two tools:

-LESS– LESS is additionally a CSS pre-processor that empowers a client to tweak, keep up, oversee and reuse templates for a site.
+LESS– LESS is additionally a CSS pre-processor that empowers a client to tweak, maintain, oversee, and reuse templates for a site.
 LESS is a unique language and can be utilized on various programs.

-LESS is written in JavaScript and aggregates information extremely quickly and compiles data at a faster rate.
-It likewise helps in keeping the code secluded and makes it readable and effectively variable.
+LESS is written in JavaScript and aggregates information extremely quickly, and compiles data at a faster rate.
+It likewise helps in keeping the code secluded and makes it readable and variable.

 SASS– SASS is a CSS (cascading style sheet) pre-processor that assists with lessening redundancies in CSS and in the end saves time.
-It is an augmentation of CSS which helps in saving time.
+It is an augmentation of CSS that helps in saving time.

-It gives a few highlights which can be utilized to make templates and help keep up the code.
+It gives a few highlights that can be utilized to make templates and help keep up the code.
 It is viewed as a superset of CSS and is coded in Ruby.

 1. Installation